matias-lograsso/matias-lograsso/README.md

 ## Highlights

 - Astronomy graduate with strong training in statistics and quantitative analysis.
+- Freelance experience working as a Data Scientist & Analyst.
+- Research experience involving large-scale data analysis and hypothesis testing.
 - Built end-to-end machine learning and analytics projects using Python and SQL.
-- Research experience involving large-scale data analysis and hypothesis testing.
 - Fluent English (C1).